 - Does the Law School provide health insurance should I need to see a local physician or specialist?

-Please contact the Disability Services Coordinator to discuss your options at GGU School of Law.
-Even if you are unsure about whether you have a disability that can be accommodated, it is best to meet with the Disability Services Coordinator and discuss what resources may be available.
+Please contact the Assistant Director for Law Student Services to discuss your options at GGU School of Law.
+Even if you are unsure about whether you have a disability that can be accommodated, it is best to meet with the Assistant Director for Law Student Services and discuss what resources may be available.

-If you would like to discuss services at GGU School of Law, you are encouraged to contact the Disability Services Coordinator.
+If you would like to discuss disability services at GGU School of Law, you are encouraged to contact the Assistant Director for Law Student Services.
 However, disability services only begin once you are a matriculated student.
-As an applicant you have no obligation to reveal your disability, and once you have been accepted or matriculated, you are welcome to contact the Disability Services Coordinator to apply for services.
+As an applicant you have no obligation to reveal your disability.
+Once you have been accepted or matriculated, you are welcome to contact the Assistant Director for Law Student Services to apply for services.

 The Law School does not provide on site testing for learning disabilities or ADHD.
-However, the Disability Services Coordinator can guide you through the process of finding a tester that suits your needs.
+However, the Assistant Director for Law Student Services can guide you through the process of finding an evaluator who suits your needs.
 The Law School does not fund these educational evaluations, but funding options may be available through the Financial Aid Office.
-Students are encouraged to meet with the Disability Services Coordinator as soon as possible to discuss these options.
+Students are encouraged to meet with the Assistant Director for Law Student Services as soon as possible to discuss these options.

-New students receiving disability services are often concerned that their colleagues will know about them receiving accommodations.
-Law Disability Services maintains a strong confidentiality policy and will provide accommodations while maintaining the privacy concerns of each student.
-Furthermore, GGU School of Law is known for embracing diversity, and students often feel comfortable sharing their diverse backgrounds, cultures, and disabilities with their colleagues which indubitably enrich the academic setting.
+New students receiving disability services are often concerned that their colleagues will know that they receive accommodations.
+Law Student Services maintains a strong confidentiality policy and will provide accommodations while maintaining the privacy concerns of each student.
+This should not discourage students from self-disclosing their own disability in their own time.
+GGU School of Law is known for embracing diversity, and students often feel comfortable sharing their diverse backgrounds, cultures, and disabilities with their colleagues which indubitably enrich the academic setting.

-There is no disabled parking on campus, but there are nearby parking lots that are accessible to all students, faculty, and visitors.
-Also, the campus is surrounded by metered parking, and with a current disabled placard, you are able to park in metered parking at no charge.
-GGU School of Law is also located within a block of BART, MUNI, and Transbay terminal, which provides multiple municipal transportation services.
+There is no parking on campus at all, but there are nearby parking lots that are accessible to all students, faculty, and visitors.
+Also, the campus is surrounded by metered parking, and with a current, valid disabled placard, you are able to park in metered parking at no charge.
+GGU School of Law is also located within a block of BART, MUNI, and the Transbay terminal, which provide multiple municipal transportation services

 I have a recent injury and would like to request accommodations.
 Can I receive services temporarily?

 GGU School of Law supports an accessible campus for all students, including those who incur temporary disabilities.
-If you have a temporary injury, please contact the Disability Services Coordinator as soon as possible to discuss the appropriate documentation requirements, and they will make their best efforts to assist you on campus.
+If you have a temporary injury, please contact the Assistant Director for Law Student Services as soon as possible to discuss the appropriate documentation requirements and available and appropriate accommodations.

 As a student with a disability, you are welcome to discuss your disability and/or accommodations with your colleagues and/or professors.
-However, GGU School of Law has a confidentiality policy that prevents the Disability Services Coordinator from discussing your accommodations with professors.
-If there is an in class accommodation that the professor must be aware of, the Disability Services Coordinator will have you sign an express release for each specific professor and work with you on the best way to accommodate you under the particular circumstances.
+However, GGU School of Law has a confidentiality policy that prevents the Assistant Director for Law Student Services from discussing your accommodations with professors.
+If there is an in-class accommodation that the professor must be aware of, the Assistant Director for Law Student Services will have you sign an express release for each specific professor and work with you on the best way to accommodate you under the particular circumstances.

 You are welcome to request an amendment to your current accommodations.
-Please contact the Disability Services Coordinator to discuss what additional documentation may be required.
+Please contact the Assistant Director for Law Student Services at firstname.lastname@example.org to discuss what additional documentation may be required.

 If your documentation describes a permanent impairment, you may not have to provide new documentation each semester.
 Temporary or changing impairments may require new documentation each semester.
-The Disability Services Coordinator will inform you whether you need additional documentation.
+The Assistant Director for Law Student Services will inform you whether you need additional documentation.
 Every student, however, must submit a new Accommodations Request Form each term in order to receive services for the current term.